eons-dev/ebbs/README.md

   ]
 }
 ```
-This script can be invoked with just `ebbs -l cpp ./build` (assuming the appropriate docker credentials are store in you environment).
+This script can be invoked with just `ebbs -l cpp ./build` (assuming the appropriate docker credentials are stored in your environment).

 ## Design

 ### Where Variables Come From and the config.json

-EBBS is intended to keep your build process separate from your code.
+Ebbs is intended to keep your build process separate from your code.
 With that said, it can be useful to specify some project-wide settings and build configurations.
-In order to accommodate more complex builds, ebbs supports the use of a config.json file in the root directory of your project (where you run ebbs from).
+In order to accommodate more complex builds, ebbs supports the use of a config.json file in the root directory of your project (one directory above the buildPath you provide).

 Each Builder will record which arguments it needs and wants in order to function.
 Those arguments are then populated from:
 1. The system environment